duilinn/irish-word-distribution-maps/README.md

 Search 300,000+ pages of Irish folklore and local tradition collected in the 1930s, in English and Irish, and view the results of queries on a map.

-Made using React, Leaflet and Node.js.
+Made using React, Node.js and Leaflet.

-© 2023 National Folklore CollectionUCD
+© 2023 National Folklore Collection, UCD